Webinar: living well with wildlife

 Opening by Endangered Landscapes & Seascapes Programme

-Nany Ockendon, Science Manager at Endangered Landscapes & Seascapes Programme
+Nancy Ockendon, Science Manager at Endangered Landscapes & Seascapes Programme

-Amy Duthie, Head of UpscalingPresentation of ‘living well with wildlife: a practical guide’
+Amy Duthie, Head of UpscalingPresentation of ‘Living well with wildlife: a practical guide’

 Amy Duthie, Head of Upscaling at Rewilding Europe